vreezy/sharepoint/column-formatting/readme.md

 this formatting shows a 64x64px thumbnail in 100% so the full image is visible, normally you don't see the full image additional you can click the thumbnail to see a bigger thumbnail.

+### date-up-to-seconds.json

+The Lists shows in the first days only yesterday or if you set it to date time you dont see the seconds. tis show the ull date and time with seconds